top of page

 Summary:

-Off the field, Bosa is known for his quiet demeanor and intense focus on his craft.
-His dedication to perfecting his technique and studying film has earned him the respect and admiration of his teammates, coaches, and opponents alike.
+Known for his quiet demeanor and intense focus, Bosa has been a dedicated professional both on and off the field.
+His commitment to perfecting his technique and studying film has earned him the respect and admiration of his teammates, coaches, and opponents alike.
+Bosa's dedication to his craft further enhances his legacy.

-Best Defensive Ends in NFL History, National Football League Defensive End Jason Taylor of the Miami Dolphins
+Best Defensive Ends NFL History, National Football League Defensive End Jason Taylor of the Miami Dolphins

 16. Jason Taylor